kalejcamto/Network-Defense/README.md

   **4. Enumeration**
-I performed enumeration as well as enumaration prevention on my virtual labs:
+I performed enumeration as well as enumaration prevention on my virtual labs using windows servers on a virtual network.

-I was able to: Use SuperScan for NetBIOS Enumeration Use Hyena for Enumeration
+I was able to:

+>Use SuperScan for NetBIOS Enumeration: SuperScan is a network management tool that has the following capabilities:

+NetBIOS information
+User and group accounts
+Network shares
+Services status

+>Use Hyena for Enumeration
-Perform LDAP Enumeration using Softerra LDAP Administrator Perform SNMP Enumeration using IP Network Browser Perform DNS Enumeration
+>Perform LDAP Enumeration using Softerra LDAP Administrator
+>Perform SNMP Enumeration using IP Network Browser
+>Perform DNS Enumeration
-Perform Windows Host Enumeration using Rpcclient Perform Linux Host Enumeration using Nmap
+>Perform Windows Host Enumeration using Rpcclient
+>Perform Linux Host Enumeration using Nmap
-Perform Website Enumeration using Nmap
+>Perform Website Enumeration using Nmap
-Perform Server Message Block (SMB) Enumeration
+>Perform Server Message Block (SMB) Enumeration
-Prevent Web Applications Enumeration
+>Prevent Web Applications Enumeration
-Prevent SNMP Enumeration
+>Prevent SNMP Enumeration
-Prevent LDAP Enumeration
+>Prevent LDAP Enumeration
-Prevent DNS Enumeration
+>Prevent DNS Enumeration
-Prevent Windows Enumeration
+>Prevent Windows Enumeration

 Exercise 1 - Exploiting the Webserver Vulnerabilities Exercise 2 - Preventing Webserver Exploitations